METALS-Lead, copper slide as stimulus fails to calm virus fears

 They touched their lowest in at least 30 years at about 50,000 tonnes earlier this year.

-PRICES: Zinc was the only LME metal in positive territory, gaining 0.5% to $1,986 a tonne, while nickel gave up 1.7% to $12,465 and tin fell 1.2% to $16,680.
+PRICES: Zinc was the only LME metal in positive territory, gaining 0.6% to finish at $1,987 a tonne, while nickel gave up 2.1% to $12,420 and tin fell 1% to $16,700.
 (Reporting by Zandi Shabalala and Eric Onstad, Additional reporting by Mai Nguyen; Editing by Kirsten Donovan, David Evans and Jan Harvey)